The very best that French higher education has to offer

 Universities.
-These huge institutions, comprising several thousand to several tens of thousands of students, offer a wide range of programs, both generalist and designed to prepare for working life: a general or professional Bachelor degree (3 years); a Master 1 or Master 2 (1 or 2 years after the Bachelor degree); a Doctorate (3 years after the Master 2);
+These huge institutions comprising several thousand to several tens of thousands of students offer a wide range of programs, both generalist or designed to prepare for working life.
+There is a general or professional Bachelor degree (3 years); a Master 1 or Master 2 (1 or 2 years after the Bachelor degree); a Doctorate (3 years after the Master 2).

 International validation methodologies

 All these curricula share one thing in common – they offer a State-approved guarantee that makes no distinction between French and international students: the entrance requirements are the same, as are the degrees awarded, degrees that are based on a dual system and that enjoy the same level of recognition on a European scale.

 Program design is similar, thanks to the Licence-Master-Doctorate structure set up as part of the Bologna process, an initiative designed to bring various European higher education systems closer together and which led to the 2010 creation of the European Higher Education Area, comprising 48 States.

 Validation methodologies have also been standardized via the ECTS (European Credit Transfer System), which renders study credits transferrable and therefore recognized on an international level.